 There's more than one way to talk to Siri.
 Siri works with headphones and Bluetooth headsets.
 When you're using headphones with a remote and microphone, you can press and hold the center button to talk to Siri.
 With a Bluetooth headset, press and hold the call button to bring up Siri.

 In a car that supports Eyes Free, you can also start a conversation with Siri by pressing a button on your steering wheel.

-Siri waits for you to stop talking, but you can also tap the microphone icon to tell Siri you're done talking.
+Siri waits for you to stop talking, but you can also tap the audio wave to tell Siri you're done talking.
 This is useful when there's a lot of background noise.

 Do I have to say things a certain way to get Siri to respond?

 Does Siri work out of the box or do I have to teach it?

 Siri works right out of the box, without any work on your part.
 And the more you use Siri, the better it will understand you.
 It does this by learning about your accent and other characteristics of your voice.
 Siri uses voice recognition algorithms to categorize your voice into one of the dialects or accents it understands.
 As more people use Siri and it's exposed to more variations of a language, its overall recognition of dialects and accents will continue to improve, and Siri will work even better.

 Siri also uses information from your contacts, music library, calendars, and reminders to better understand what you say.
 So it responds more accurately when you ask to make a phone call, play music, or create an appointment or reminder.